Deferred Action for Childhood Arrivals (DACA) Class Action Lawsuit

 - Mailed individualized notices to all relevant class members whose DACA-based applications for advance parole were received at a USCIS lockbox on or after June 30, 2020, and were rejected under the Wolf memo.
 The notice states that USCIS is now accepting applications for advance parole based on the terms of the DACA policy in place prior to September 5, 2017, and that the recipient may resubmit their application for advance parole.
 If you are a DACA holder seeking advance parole, you may resubmit your application even if you have not yet received your individualized notice.
 We encourage you to consult with an immigration attorney before doing so.

 - Published and distributed public guidance about the extended employment authorization documents, making clear that the extended EADs should be treated as having a two-year expiration date for all purposes for which EADs are used, including eligibility for state services.
-The government also published instructions for employees completing a Form I-9 (Employment Eligibility Verification), which are available here, and instructions for verifying a job applicant’s extended deferred action under DACA, available here.
+The government also published instructions for employees completing a Form I-9 (Employment Eligibility Verification) and instructions for verifying a job applicant’s extended deferred action under DACA.

 What comes next?

 The government will issue new EADs to all DACA recipients who received one-year EADs as evidence that their current EADs are now valid for two years.
 The new EADs will be issued at least 30 days before the expiration date of the current EADs.
+Affected DACA recipients will start receiving extension EADs on or around June 28, 2021, through November 2021, depending on when their one-year EAD expire.
 Those EADs will be issued at no cost to DACA recipients.

 Check back on this webpage regularly for updates.
 If you think you are eligible to apply for DACA for the first time, consult with an attorney or accredited legal representative.
 You may also register to receive updates using the “Sign Up” link, above.